ballerina-platform/module-ballerinax-health.fhir.r4/utils/fhirpath/README.md

 ### Main Functions

-- `getFhirPathValue(json fhirResource, string fhirPath) returns FhirPathResult`
+- `getFhirPathValues(json fhirResource, string fhirPath) returns json|FHIRPathError`
+  - Extracts values from FHIR resources using FHIRPath expressions
-  - Returns a result containing either the extracted value list or an error.
-Output is a `FhirPathResult` record.
+  - Returns extracted values as a json array or an error
-  - Can handle both single and multiple values (Eg: `Patient.name.given[0]` returns the first given name, while `Patient.name.given` returns all given names)
+  - Can handle both single and multiple values (e.g., `Patient.address[0].city` returns the first city from all address records, while `Patient.address.city` returns all the cities from all address records)

-- `setFhirPathValue(json fhirResource, string fhirPathExpression, json value, boolean? allowPathCreation) returns FhirPathResult`
+- `setFhirPathValues(json fhirResource, string fhirPathExpression, json value, boolean allowPathCreation = createMissingPaths) returns json|FHIRPathError`
-  - Updates a FHIR resource at the specified FHIRPath with the provided value and returns or sends an error.
-Output is a `FhirPathResult` record.
+  - Updates a FHIR resource at the specified FHIRPath with the provided value
+  - Can handle both single and multiple values (e.g., `Patient.address[0].city` sets the city in the first address, while `Patient.address.city` updates all the cities in all the addresses.)
-  - Use `()` as the value to remove a field from the resource (Eg: `Patient.gender` to `()` removes the gender field)
+  - Use `()` as the value to remove a field from the resource (e.g., setting `Patient.gender` to `()` removes the gender field)
-  - Can handle both single and multiple values (Eg: `Patient.name.given[0]` sets the first given name, while `Patient.name.given` sets all given names)
-  - Optionally creates missing paths in the resource structure
+  - Optionally can create missing paths in the resource structure based on the `allowPathCreation` parameter

-- `retrieveFhirPathValues(json fhirResource, string fhirPathExpression) returns json|error`
-  - Low-level function of the getFhirPathValue function
-  - Returns the extracted values directly or an error

-- `updateFhirPathValues(json fhirResource, string fhirPathExpression, json newValue, boolean allowPathCreation) returns json|error`
-  - Low-level function of the setFhirPathValue function
-  - Returns the updated FHIR resource or an error

 ### Types

-- `FhirPathResult` - Result record containing either a result or error
-- `FhirPathErrorRecord` - Error record with message field
-- `FhirPathRequest` - Request parameters for FHIRPath operations
-- `Token` - Basic token type for FHIRPath parsing
+- `Token` - Basic token type for FHIRPath parsing with value field
-- `ArrayAccessToken` - Sub type of token for array access tokens
+- `ArrayAccessToken` - Sub type of token for array access tokens with index field
+- `FHIRPathError` - Distinct error type for FHIRPath-related errors

 ## Error Handling